whiteoutmashups/BabySAFEapi/README.md

 # BabySAFEapi
-EASIEST possible SAFE Network API, copy and paste various buttons THAT WORK :)
+EASIEST possible SAFE Network API, copy and paste various buttons THAT WORK :)<br>
 Download <a href="https://github.com/wgallo3/BabySAFEapi/blob/master/index.html">the index.html file above</a> to begin filling it in.
 Test it on Alpha 2 and use the <a href="http://docs.maidsafe.net/beaker-plugin-safe-app/">API docs here</a>.

 # To Do: